 When I met Fran on a Mediterranean cruise, she was disappointed with how her cruise had played out, as she couldn’t go on the shore excursions she wanted to do and had missed out on seeing and doing lots of things she wanted to.

-She told me she hadn’t really understood what was included and not included on a cruise, and only once on board realised that gratuities were being added to her account, that she had to pay for drinks, that the Wi-Fi that she needed was a cost.
+She told me she hadn’t really understood what was included and not included on a cruise, and only once on board realised that gratuities were being added to her account.
+That she had to pay for drinks.
+The Wi-Fi that she needed was a cost.
 Her budget for excursions was blown and she ended up losing out seeing the things she came on the cruise for.

 But even as a regular traveller I keep checking every cruise, as it keeps changing as lines keep adding and removing items from the included and exclusion lists.

 What’s included differs

 And then what’s included often differs based on the grade I book.
 For example, on Celebrity a classic drinks package and standard Wi-Fi was included for the booking I made for one cruise in a standard balcony cabin.
 But a suite I booked on another has the premium drinks package and fast-streaming Wi-Fi included.

 Not researching, checking out and exploring everything available and in detail is a mistake easily made, but, as one channel follower said to me, bloggers and vloggers like me help enormously because passengers have multiple ship tours, tips and advice videos and articles that do get into the nitty gritty – and so there is lots of help to avoid making this mistake.

 Many of the cruises I did as cruising shutdown eased, were cruises to nowhere with no ports to work around the various rules and regulations.
 I got into numerous discussions on those trips about the merits of sea days.